sirca/clusterous/docs/environment_file.md

 A consequence of this is that when specifying the `cpu` field or `count` field for a component, there are certain combinations that are not permitted.
 For example, when running two different component on the same machine (like a UI and a queue), `cpu` for those components must be set to "auto", indicating that the CPU will be evenly divided among components.
 On the other hand, for a typical "worker" component, `count` will be "auto", and an explicit `cpu` must be specified.

 ### Tunnel message
-When specifying the ports for the SSH tunnel between the local machine and a component service using the `expose_tunnel` field, you can optionally specify a `message` field to display a message to the user when the environment is run and the tunnel has been created.
+When specifying the ports for the SSH tunnel between the local machine and a component service using the `expose_tunnel` field, you can optionally specify a `message` field to display a custom message to the user when the environment is run and the tunnel has been created.

 The message can include the special `{url}` and `{port}` strings, which Clusterous substitutes with a correctly generated URL or port.
 In the above example, after the environment has been run, a message of the following type will be displayed: